-1-12 Credit Hours • 45 Contact Hours per Credit Hour (Internship)
+1-12 Credit Hours • 45 Contact Hours per Credit Hour (Internship) Note: Must have faculty consent to enroll

 Provides students with the opportunity to supplement coursework with practical work experience related to their educational program.
 Students work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor.